palanca1818/marc/Using-Fontello-with-Photoshop-&-Illustrator.md

 Step 5 - "Usage"
 Load up Photoshop or Illustrator and create a new canvas.
 Simply use the Type Tool > Choose your font > Use associated values in **Customize Codes** tab or if you entered in your own custom values use those and your icons should start appearing.

-In those 5 steps you should be off an running using Fontello in your design work.
+In those 5 steps you should be off and running using Fontello in your design work.